wp-plugins/sticky-notification-bar/readme.txt

  -   you can add the bar at the bottom or at the top.
  -   Last but not the least its FREE

-Read more about the plugin here <a href ="http://www.wpfruits.com/downloads/wp-plugins/sticky-notification-bar-for-wordpress/?ref=wp">
+Read more about the plugin at http://www.wpfruits.com/downloads/wp-plugins/sticky-notification-bar-for-wordpress/?ref=wp

 = Features =
  -   Adds a cool sticky bar to your web page which only shows when the user scrolls.